Parametrization-free determination of the shape parameters for the pion electromagnetic form factor: Extraction of results

-For comparison, we have included the results obtained with the data simulated from CLEO parametrization in Figs. \ref{fig:fig2} - \ref{fig:fig5}, which show the bounds obtained with the input from the stable region.
-We also present in Tables \ref{table:Int} and \ref{table:Ia} the intersections of the individual ranges and the weighted averages, respectively, calculated as in the case of the real data.
-From the left part of Table \ref{table:Int} one may see that the full intersection of the ranges over the whole set of energies is practically empty also in this case.
-This shows that the input data on the modulus, although smooth, are not entirely consistent with the analyticity requirements, if the phase in the elastic region and the spacelike values are imposed as in our work (recall that these pieces of input are taken from independent sources, Roy equations or experiment, which provide their values with great precision).

-The values obtained with the parametrization of the modulus measured by CLEO shown in Tables \ref{table:Int} and \ref{table:Ia} are consistent with those obtained with the data on modulus from the recent experiments.
-This exercise shows that our parametrization free method works indeed efficiently.
-It does not require an {\it a prior} parametrization of the data on the modulus, thereby avoiding any bias and allowing one to detect in a sensitive way the smallest inconsistencies in the input data.

-\subsection{$c$ - $d$ analysis}
+\subsection{$c$-$d$ analysis}

-We now turn to the implications of the new data on the higher shape parameters $c$ and $d$ of the pion form factor at $t=0$.
-In our previous work \cite{Ananthanarayan:2011xt} we have obtained an allowed domain in the $c$-$d$ plane using as input the radius $\langle r_\pi^2 \rangle $ taken from the literature, along with the phase in the elastic region from Fermi-Watson theorem and Roy equations for $\pi\pi$ scattering and the experimental spacelike data given in (\ref{eq:Huber}).
-The measurements of the modulus in the timelike region below the inelastic threshold were not used in that study.
-In the present work, we update the analysis by including these data as well, in order to see their impact on the determination of the higher order shape parameters at $t=0$.
+We now turn to the higher shape parameters $c$ and $d$ in the Taylor expansion (\ref{eq:taylor}).
+In our previous work \cite{Ananthanarayan:2011xt} we have obtained an allowed domain in the $c$-$d$ plane using as input the phase in the elastic region, the integral condition (\ref{eq:L2}) and the experimental spacelike data given in (\ref{eq:Huber}).
+The modulus of the form factor in the timelike region below the inelastic threshold was not used as input in that study.
+Instead, we had used as input a range for the radius $\langle r_\pi^2 \rangle $ taken from the literature.
+In the present work, we update the analysis by including as input the modulus measured below the inelastic threshold.
+It turns out that this input leads to strong constraints on the higher shape parameters at $t=0$ without any information on the charge radius.

-In \cite{Ananthanarayan:2011xt} we have taken as input a rather narrow range $\langle r_\pi^2 \rangle = (0.435\pm 0.005)\,{\rm fm}^2$.
-Now we use the analysis of the previous section, which favours the admissible range $(0.42-0.44)\, {\rm fm}^2$, yielded by the intersection of the individual ranges from the stable region and by the weighted average of the bounds from the same region.
-We consider also the more conservative range $(0.41-0.45)\, {\rm fm}^2$ obtained from the weighted average of the bounds from all energies in the elastic region.